terms-of-enrampagement/terms-of-enrampagement.github.io/_posts/2023-08-26-PrivacySupreme.md

 6. [Birth related demographic data sufficient in caste survey?](#caste-census)

 <section id="session-1">
-## The non-artificial consequences of AI
+<h2>The non-artificial consequences of AI
-Moderated by Shivangi Narayan (researcher at AGOPOL) and Samarth Bansal (Independent journalist, writer, and coder)
+Moderated by Shivangi Narayan (researcher at AGOPOL) and Samarth Bansal (Independent journalist, writer, and coder)</h2>
 </section>

 A major point of contention amongst the panellists was the impact of biases involved in constructing artificial intelligence systems.
 The panellists discussed how there was a divide amongst the technical and the ethical aspects of artificial intelligence.
 It emerged from the discussion that these biases were not capable of expression in the form of algorithms.
 And while it was also argued that having an approximately foolproof system would dispel the problem of biases, I don’t think it was compelling enough since the impact of an error in criminal justice systems is not minuscule.
 Samarth also stated two foremost modalities of artificial intelligence, the first being emergent abilities, and the second being alignment.